DavyLin/dhtmlx/Resources/doc/index.rst

 Overview
 ========

+*** NOTE The software in this repository is not yet ready for use and is in active development.
+Please click the Watch button above to be automatically kept up to date with progress. ***

-This package provides server side integration of the DHTMLX Standard Javascript libraries..
+This package provides server side integration of the DHTMLX Standard Javascript libraries.

 Features: